ajchen97/data-analysis-and-visualization-projects/8-week-sql-challenge/02_pizza_runner/pizza_runner_data_cleaning.md

 ```

 ## pizza_recipes table
-- create a temporary table 'pizza_recipes_temp' using a select statement
+- create a temporary table `pizza_recipes_temp` using a select statement
-- 'toppings' column: use CASE to replace any 'null' string values or '' string values with NULL value and convert string to an array of integers
+- `toppings` column: use CASE to replace any 'null' string values or '' string values with NULL value and convert string to an array of integers

 ```sql
 DROP TABLE IF EXISTS pizza_recipes_temp;